-- The notes have a maturity of approximately three years - The notes are linked to a Basket of European Currencies (the "Exchange Rate Measure"), which represents a long position in the Norwegian krone and the Swedish krona relative to the euro - Step Up Payment of \$1.40 to \$2.00 per unit at maturity if the value of the Exchange Rate Measure is unchanged or increases, but does not increase above the Step Up Value of 114% to 120% of the Starting Value - .
+- · The notes have a maturity of approximately two years - The notes are linked to the Indian Rupee/U.S. Dollar Exchange Rate Measure (the "Exchange Rate Measure"), which represents a long position in the Indian rupee relative to the U.S. dollar - Step Up Payment of \$1.60 to \$2.20 per unit at maturity if the value of the Exchange Rate Measure is unchanged or increases, but does not increase above the Step Up Value of 116% to 122% of the Starting Value - .
 100% participation in any increase in the value of the Exchange Rate Measure if it increases above the Step Up Value - .
 90% principal protected at maturity against decreases in the value of the Exchange Rate Measure - .
-Repayment of principal at maturity is subject to the credit risk of Bank of America Corporation - No periodic interest payments - No listing on any securities exchange
+Repayment of principal at maturity is subject to the credit risk of Bank of America Corporation - No periodic interest payments - · No listing on any securities exchange

 The notes are being offered by Bank of America Corporation ("BAC").
 The notes will have the terms specified in this term sheet as supplemented by the documents indicated below under "Additional Terms" (together, the "Note Prospectus").
 Investing in the notes involves a number of risks.
 There are important differences between the notes and a conventional debt security, including different investment risks.
-See "Risk Factors" and "Additional Risk Factor" beginning on page TS-5 of this term sheet and "Risk Factors" beginning on page S-9 of product supplement STEP UP-2.
+See "Risk Factors" beginning on page TS-5 of this term sheet and "Risk Factors" beginning on page S-9 of product supplement STEP UP-2.
 The notes: